 Groups do introduce complexities in the permissions of individual users.

 Suppose user M_Haneef has been granted SELECT and UPDATE permissions on a specific table individually, but is also a member of two groups, one of which has no access to the table at all, and one of which has only SELECT access.
 What are the permissions in effect for this user?

-Sybase IQ decides whether a user ID has permission to carry out a specific action in the following manner:
+This is how Sybase IQ determines whether a user ID has permission to carry out a specific action:

-- 1 If the user ID has DBA permissions, the user ID can carry out any action in the database. - 2 Otherwise, permission depends on the permissions assigned to the individual user.
-If the user ID has been granted permission to carry out the action, then the action is allowed to proceed. - 3 If no individual settings have been made for that user, permission depends on the permissions of each of the groups of which the user is a member.
+- 1. If the user ID has DBA permissions, the user ID can carry out any action in the database.
+If the user has an authority, the user has the permissions associated with that authority. - 2.
+Otherwise, permission depends on the permissions assigned to the individual user.
+If the user ID has been granted permission to carry out the action, then the action is allowed to proceed. - 3.
+If no individual settings have been made for that user, permission depends on the permissions of each of the groups of which the user is a member.
 If any of these groups has permission to carry out the action, the user ID has permission by virtue of membership in that group, and the action is allowed to proceed.